CentaurusInfra/mizar/docs/design/dft.md

 IP address (VIP), each implements a chain of one or more middleboxes.
 We refer to such network service as (Scaled Endpoint),as an endpoint scale-out and in across multiple D-Nodes according to its bandwidth demand.
-The following is a non-exhaustive list of poten- tial Scaled Endpoint types: Bouncer, Divider, Load-balancer, Nat, DPI, QoS, Tunnel, Firewall, Protocol Translators IPv6/IPv4, Access Control List (ACL) or a combination of these.
+The following is a non-exhaustive list of potential Scaled Endpoint types: Bouncer, Divider, Load-balancer, Nat, DPI, QoS, Tunnel, Firewall, Protocol Translators IPv6/IPv4, Access Control List (ACL) or a combination of these.
 A typical example from production systems is a Scaled Endpoint that implements a secure load-balancer and consists of two middleboxes: ACL Loadlancer).
-Developers shall be able to specify and verify different Scaled Endpoints functionalities through a specification inter- face.
+Developers shall be able to specify and verify different Scaled Endpoints functionalities through a specification interface.

 # Dataplane Nodes